lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 These were directly scraped from papers and are described in: egret/data/egret.xlsx meta_general tab below (data scraped in data_detailed tab)

+Some of them are cleaned, I tried to note that below.

 ### I reproduce that information here:

 * datasetID -- short name for each publication